NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Download data
 #################################

-You can use the NeMo `script <https://github.com/andrusenkoau/NeMo/blob/esperanto_example/docs/source/asr/examples/esperanto_asr/scripts/get_commonvoice_data_v2.py>`_ to get data manifests for Esperanto.
+You can use the NeMo script to get data manifests for Esperanto:

 .. code-block:: bash